Build your own pergola

 Before you start building your pergola, you should consider a few important points to ensure that the project goes smoothly:

-• Choose the right place:
+• Choose the Right Location:

-• The right size and color:
+• The Right Size and Color:

 With a pergola kit, construction becomes a simple and structured project.
+Follow these steps to successfully build your pergola:

-1. Pour the foundation:
+1. Pour the Foundation:

-2. Check and lay out the kit:
+2. Check and Lay Out the Kit:

-3. Build the basic frame:
+3. Build the Basic Frame:

-If you want to build your own pergola, you need the right tools.
+If you want to build your own pergola, you’ll need the right tools.
+Here’s a list to help you prepare:

 • Hammer

-• Allen key
+• Allen wrench

 • Ladder